bsccf/Uni-notes/Thermofluids/20U Hydrostatic pressure/pressure (fluids).md

 \frac{P}{P_{0}}&=e^{-\frac{Hg}{RT}}\\
 P&=P_{0} \times e^{-\frac{Hg}{RT}}
 \end{align*}$$
 And now you have an equation that (poorly) models the density of the atmosphere above some refrence pressure.
-Though to be honest the temperature inaccruacy is probably having a greater effect than the gravity inaccuracy.